fajfer/gcups/README.md

 /opt/gcups/gcups[101]: ../../third_party/electron_node/src/node_api.cc:1332:napi_status napi_release_threadsafe_function(napi_threadsafe_function, napi_threadsafe_function_release_mode): Assertion `(func) != nullptr' failed.
 ```
 Then you have your UPS connected via USB and provided a wrong `--device` for the docker image.
 This will obviously make the HTTP server unable to start.
-## TODOs
-- Optimize image size (it's 1.31G as of now which I think is way too much)